Skip Navigation LinksFluoridation

 Water Fluoridation

-Fluoride is a naturally occurring mineral that is an effective way to prevent and protect teeth from tooth decay.
-Fluoride stops or can even reverse the tooth decay process, keeping tooth enamel strong for both children and adults.
+Fluoride is a natural occurring mineral that prevents and protects teeth from decay.
+Fluoride stops or can even reverse the tooth decay process.
+This keeps tooth enamel strong for both children and adults.
 All drinking water naturally contains some fluoride.
-Community water fluoridation is the process of adjusting the naturally occurring fluoride level to the optimum level for preventing tooth decay.
-In 2018, more than 22 million people in California or 58.3% of the population served by community water systems received fluoridated water.

 Resources